jreynoso/lunchtime-react/readme.md

 ### Roadmap
 - add error boundaries
-- add modules to avoid relative imports
+- more polish on the ui
 - add some routes ("about" page)
 - allow manual input of location if auto-detection is not available (zipcode)
+- add modules to avoid relative imports